secondRZ/swe-interview/topics/cs-details.md

   * In razor, the `@{ var someCode = 5; }` syntax is used to say you're about to write some CSharp.
 Like the `<?php $someCode ?>` syntax in php.
 Once inside of the html, you can just use the at symbol and the variable like `@someCode`.
   * Create a **layout** to use as a template.
 In our "Dev References" -&gt; Comic Book Gallery project, it's call \_Layout.cshtml in the Views/Shared folder.
 The actual view comes from the RenderBody\(\) method, of which there can only be one in the **layout**.
   * Send the model to the view from within the View\(\) method.
 At the top of the razor page type `@model Namespace.Name.ClassName`, and reference it in the view with `@Model.PropertyName`.
+  * You can also import all of the models with @using Namespace.Models.Name \(See the crud app's Add.cshtml\)
   * Helper methods:
     * @Html.Raw
     * @Html.ActionLink